lance116/ratemycoop/README.md

-ratemyprof but for waterloo coops
+hot or not and ratemyprof but for waterloo coops